 Zaptec Pro phase and load balancing enables the maximum possible charging capacity for each installation.
 It provides dynamic phase allocation, rotation and balancing as well as load limiting.
 This feature is available on all chargers that are registered and connected with the ZapCloud.

 Changes in an installations runtime, e.g. vehicles are connected, current limits change and so on, will trigger the load balancer to run.
 Any required changes will in turn be sent to the respective chargers.
 There are many settings that is taken into consideration when resolving the optimal charge configuration for an installation.

 Installation network type

-Installation 3 to 1 phase switch current
+Installation: 3 to 1-phase switch current

 Charger online status, offline current and phase

 If a charger is offline, we do not know whether the charger is active or not.
-ZapCloud automatically optimize offline current and phase for installations every hour, ensuring that offline chargers can provide as much current as possible without triggering any circuit breakers, in case all chargers in the installation is active at the same time.
+ZapCloud automatically optimize offline current and phase for installations every hour, ensuring that offline chargers can provide as much current as possible without triggering any circuit breakers in case all chargers in the installation are active at the same time.
 The offline current and phase setting is sent to the charger when it's online.
 If a charger goes offline, it will provide current according to the offline settings, and the balancing algorithm will reserve offline currents to prevent circuit breakers from triggering.